misho-kr/scripts-and-tools/ansible/create-coreos-cluster/README.md

 ```

-By default the playbook will not download vm image from the official site if
-one already exists in the download folder.
-Therefore it is not necessary to
-skip the tasks with tag _download_.
-OTOH if the vm image has to be refreshed
-then use the __force_download__ flag.
+By default the playbook will not download vm image from the official site if one already exists in the download folder.
+Therefore it is not necessary to skip the tasks with tag _download_.
+OTOH if the vm image has to be refreshed then use the __force_download__ flag.

 ### Issues and workarounds

-Due to my incomplete knowledge of the capabilities that [Ansible](http://docs.ansible.com/)
-provides, as well as some inherent limitations of what can and can not be
-coded in [Ansible playbook](http://docs.ansible.com/playbooks.html), there are
-corner cases where the playbook may produce incorrect results or error out:
+Due to my incomplete knowledge of the capabilities that [Ansible](http://docs.ansible.com/) provides, as well as some inherent limitations of what can and can not be coded in [Ansible playbook](http://docs.ansible.com/playbooks.html), there are corner cases where the playbook may produce incorrect results or error out:

 * Can not provision cluster of size 1, i.e. the variable __vm_count__ should be at least 2
-* After a cluster is provisioned it has to be restarted in order for each VM to properly acquire the domain name from the DHCP server
+* After a cluster is provisioned it has to be restarted in order for each VM to properly acquire the domain name from the DHCP server (this is handled by the playbook)

 ### TODO list

+* Implement a method to specify the virtual machines by name in the inventory file
+* At the end of _create_, _start_ and _restart_ commands there are pauses of fixed number of seconds to give the VMs chance to complete the operation.
+Instead the playbook should query the status of the VMs and finish when _libvirt_ gives positive indicator.
 * ~~Use [Logical Volume Manager](https://www.sourceware.org/lvm2/) to create disk partitions for the disk images of the virtual machines~~
-* When cluster is destroyed, the files or logical volumes of the virtual machines should be deleted
+* ~~When cluster is destroyed, the files or logical volumes of the virtual machines should be deleted~~
-* Implement method to specify the virtual machines by name in the inventory file
 * ~~Download of CoreOS image should be done only if the image was not downloaded already, or if explicitly requested~~
-* At the end of _create_, _start_ and _restart_ commands there are pauses of fixed number of seconds to give the VMs chance to complete the operation.
-Instead the playbook should query the status of the VMs and finish when _libvirt_ gives positive indicates.
 * ~~_etcd_ cluster should be initialized via either [discovery token](https://coreos.com/docs/cluster-management/setup/cluster-discovery) or [explicitly setting the peer hostnames](http://www.chrislunsford.com/blog/2014/08/01/exploring-etcd)~~
 * ~~Acquire new etcd discovery token automatically every time new cluster is provisioned~~